 KMFRI Director, Prof. James Njiru (right) and Mombasa CD, Dr. Erick Okuku during the World Wetlands day on 2nd February, 2021 held at Sabaki Estuary, the celebration was officiated by the CS for Environment and Forestry Mr. Keriako Tobiko who led government officials and communities in planting mangrove trees

 Director KMFRI Prof. James Njiru (right) with Deputy Director Freshwater System, Dr. Christopher Aura (centre) and Ag.
 ADF, Kenya Fisheries Services, Mr. Simon Munguti (left) during the Launch of Electronic Catch Assessment Survey (e-CAS) system and Stake Holder’s Engagement and dissemination Workshop on Environmental Clean-up and Mentorship Framework at Sosa Cottages in Vihiga County on 4 - 5th Jan, 2021

-Dr Kevin Obiero is a Research Scientist working with Kenya Marine and Fisheries Research Institute (KMFRI).
-He holds a PhD Degree in Natral Resources and Life Sciences from the University of Natural Resources and Life Sciences (BOKU), Vienna, Austria.
-Currently, he is the Centre Director at KMFRI Sangoro in-charge of coordinating research, administrative and financial functions to ensure research activities are aligned to the
+Dr Kevin Obiero is the Centre Director and Aquaculture Research Scientist working with Kenya Marine and Fisheries Research Institute (KMFRI).
+He holds a PhD Degree in Natural Resources and Life Sciences from the University of Natural Resources and Life Sciences (BOKU), Vienna, Austria.
+Currently, he works as the Centre Director of KMFRI Sangoro in charge of coordinating research, administrative and financial functions to ensure research activities are aligned to the

 Research Network: Research Gate